8.31.2007

 ...from Dwell magazine

-ould appear as a brownstone facade typical of the Back Bay architecture.
+perhaps instead of the juniper trees; the screen could appear as a brownstone facade typical of the Back Bay architecture.

 from PRINT magazine: 50% of the world's population will own a mobile phone by 2012, recent mobile phone innovations include bank less banking and paying for mass transit (already in place in Japan)